-On the need to make a choice between school and football, Takumi Minamimo’s parents agreed with a condition that he would not totally compromise his education for the game.
+On the need to make a choice between school and football, Takumi Minamimo’s parents agreed with the condition that he would not totally compromise his education for the game.

-He shone as a top scorer in the competition with 8 goals.
-In 2010, the promising footballer also participated in the Asia Championship (AFC) U-16 Championship where he also became the tournament’s top scorer.
+He shone as a top scorer in the competition with eight goals.
+In 2010, the promising footballer also participated in the Asia Championship (AFC) U-16 Championship, where he also became the tournament’s top scorer.

 Takumi Minamino Biography – Road to Fame: